ChaudharyAbhay/track-B/README.md

 - /cache_stats route shows real-time cache info

 🧩 **Modular + Scalable**
--Microservice-style backend (each feature is its own file) -Frontend and backend can scale independently
+- Microservice-style backend (each feature is its own file)
+- Frontend and backend can scale independently